PM-Notes/Prince2/README.md

 Purpose "In any event the purpose of CP is:"
 - To provide a fixed point at which acceptance for the project is confirmed.
-- To recognise that objectives set out in the original project initiation documentation have been acheived.
+- To recognise that objectives set out in the original project initiation documentation have been achieved.
-- Or to recognise that any approved changes to these objectives have been acheived.
+- Or to recognise that any approved changes to these objectives have been achieved.
 - Or to recognise that the project has nothing more to contribute.

 ## CP Key Objectives
 - To verify the users have accepted the projects products.
 - To ensure that the host site is able to support the products when the project is closed (in other words there is an Operation Support function in-place to maintain the products in BAU).
 - To review the project's performance against its baseline.
-- To assess any nenefits that have already been realised:
+- To assess any benefits that have already been realised:
   - And update the **Benefits Management Approach** to include **Benefit Reviews** (after the project has been closed).
 - To ensure that follow-on action recommendations have been made to deal with any open issues and risks.
   - Eg. Risks associated with the use of the product